tinyherocarrot/react-timeline-component/README.md

 ## Design Decisions

-Browsing 'timelines' for inspiration on Dribbble, I realized that none of them quite fit my requirements, and thus I was able to hone in on the crucial requirements of the timeline component.

-Most timelines display only isolated events on the continuum, whereas I needed to show many events with their durations, potentially overlappin.
+Most timelines display only isolated events on the continuum, whereas I want to show many potentially overlapping events, also showing with their durations.
 The closest logic fit was a [package tracking timeline](https://cdn.dribbble.com/users/187214/screenshots/5288770/myh-messages_4x.png).
 What I like about this timeline design is the easy-to-follow representation of elapsed time.
 For instance, the package left on Oct 4, arrived at a shipping hub on Oct 8, where it stayed until Oct 10.

 ![timeline__sketch](./public/timeline__sketch.png "Timeline Mock-up")